silviamaggi/smd-com/_posts/2020-08-20-new-journey-and-new-blog.md

   - blog
   - italy
   - uk
-description: Follow our blog Oregano Dangereux as my husband and I move back to Italy from the UK.
+description: 'Follow our new blog, Oregano Dangereux, for my husband and I to record thoughts, experiences and memories as we move back to Italy from the UK.'
 featured-image: feat-new-journey-new-blog.jpg
 image-caption: true
 ---